 Our kids loved traveling through the maze, especially looking for the mailboxes so they could assemble the map on their game board.
 We actually found our way out before we got all the map pieces, much to the dismay of the kids, who wanted to collect them all.
 They were happy to discover that you can grab all of the missing pieces at the exit.
 The game board has other helpful hints, like info about the color-coded ribbons tied around the stalks and a just-for-fun crossword puzzle that has clues scattered throughout the maze.

-If you're looking for a unique and spooky evening, check out Maze by Moonlight on October 14 and 21.
-The Maze will be staying open until 9pm, and you'll find your way through the stalks by starry light and flashlight.
+If you're looking for a unique and spooky evening, check out Maze by Moonlight on October 13 and 20, when the Maze stays open until 9pm, and you find your way through the stalks by starry light and flashlight.

 After completing the maze, the kids might enjoy picking a pumpkin from the patch, petting and feeding the farm animals, or going on a hayride.
 There are even carnival rides, pig races, and magic tricks and other performances on certain fair days.
 There are various fees for each activity, or you can save a few bucks by buying a multiple-activity bracelet.